Australian Inflation Rate: Will It Drop Below 3% In 2024?

 The information on this page is general factual information, not financial or investment advice.
 Before acting on this information, consider its appropriateness in regard to your financial situation, objectives and needs.
 All trading involves risk.
 Only risk capital you’re prepared to lose.
 Read the financial advice disclaimer.

-It’s a far cry from the peak of 7.8% seen in December 2022, and the first time headline inflation has dropped back below the 5% mark since Q4 2021.
+It’s a far cry from the peak of 7.8% seen in December 2022, but underlying inflation (trimmed mean) is still above target at 3.5%.

 Key Takeaways:

-Inflation remains sticky with the CPI at 4.1% and households having to spend more on essentials.
+Inflation has fallen with the headline CPI at 2.8%, but households are still having to spend more on essentials.

 Australia’s inflation and rate-cutting cycles are expected to lag major economies like the US, so interest rate relief isn’t imminent.